nebogeo/creative-kids-coding-cornwall/doc/docs.md

 # dBsCode Minecraft Documentation

 This is for the dBsCode taster sessions.
-Quick cheet sheet of all the functions needed for the workshop.
+Quick cheat sheet of all the functions needed for the workshop.

 # functions